nuts-foundation/nuts-consent-cordapp/docs/pages/overview.rst

 .. important::

-    The Nuts Corda Consent model represents :ref:`Triples <nuts-consent-cordapp-triple>`:
+    The Nuts Corda Consent model represents :ref:`DPC records <nuts-consent-cordapp-dpc>`:
         * The care provider responsible for storing the data (the custodian)
         * The patient (the subject)
         * The care provider that is granted access (the actor)

 Together with states Nuts also stores attachments.
 The attachments hold the actual data and are encrypted with a symmetric key.
-The symmetric key can only be accessed by the organisations that are involved in the *triple*.
+The symmetric key can only be accessed by the organisations that are involved in a *DPC* record.
 To ensure privacy, the symmetric key is encrypted with the public key of the involved organisations.

 .. note::